Phileosopher/toolbox/art-design-visual-specific.md

-# Tools for specific computer visual elements
+# Tools for working with specific computer visual elements

 ## Barcodes